 Skip Navigation

-Like the sensory beings we are, we use everything to learn about our world – our fingers and toes, manipulatives like frogs and bugs and cars, our woods and fields, our so-very-curious minds, and each other.
+Like the sensory beings that we are, we use everything to learn about our world – our fingers and toes, manipulatives like frogs and bugs and cars, our woods and fields, our so-very-curious minds, and each other.
 We watch monarchs grow from the tiniest caterpillars to fragile-winged marvels that can fly hundreds of miles.
 We jump for joy when our tadpoles suddenly sprout legs.
-We learn that letter symbols magically turn into words which turn into books and poems that make us giggle and feel and imagine.
+We learn that letter symbols turn into words which turn into books and poems that make us giggle and feel and imagine.

 My first meeting partner’s name was Hannah.
 I worshiped her; I thought she was the bee’s knees, the bear’s overalls, and the cat’s pajamas.
 I remember asking her what it was like to be an older kid, and she replied “It’s fun, but it’s hard.
 We always have to make sure that we are acting appropriately so your class can turn out great, too.”
 I had no idea what that meant because I had no idea what it meant to be a leader.
 Now, as I am upon my last day at Princeton Friends School, I hope that the younger grades see this 8th grade class as I saw my elders.”